mhorstman/Final_Project_Team_1/README.md

 The best model turns out to be a simple Logistic Regression with a few important modifications.
 We separate out Single Family Homes from Condos, we scale the data, and we perform a Principal Components Analysis which reduces the features to 3 columns.
 This is then applied to all seven neighborhoods and both property categories (Single Family Home and Condo).
 The resulting predictions are in the 'Output Files' folder.

+While other models may have had a higher accuracy score, they did so because they would predict that all sell, or non-sell.
+The model we ended up going with had the best balance of precision, and recall for both sales and non-sales.

 One of the principal challenges for our machine learning model is the nearly indistinguishable nature of sellers vs non-sellers.
 To illustrate this point, the below are screenshots of running the data through an unsupervised learning model, which groups the properties into 4 clusters.
 Sales are marked in yellow, non-sales are in blue.

 <img src = "https://github.com/mhorstman/Final_Project_Team_1/blob/main/Clusters_Screenshots_Combined.png">